feathersjs-ecosystem/feathers-elasticsearch/README.md

 ### Updating and deleting by query

 Elasticsearch is special in many ways.
-For example, the [https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html]("update by query") API is still considered experimental and so is the [https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html]("delete by query") API introduced in Elasticsearch 5.0.
+For example, the ["update by query"](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-update-by-query.html) API is still considered experimental and so is the ["delete by query"](https://www.elastic.co/guide/en/elasticsearch/reference/current/docs-delete-by-query.html) API introduced in Elasticsearch 5.0.

 Just to clarify - update in Elasticsearch is an equivalent to `patch` in feathers.
 I will use `patch` from now on, to set focus on the feathers side of the fence.